 Instead, she chose to reinvigorate the company with a new range of technologically relevant products from Xerox’s R&D Department, which she funneled more significant investments into.

 A lesson that everybody can take away from this is the importance of keeping up with the times.
-Technologically relevant products are the only way to remain noticeable among the competition in today’s market.
+Technologically relevant products are the only way to remain noticeable in today’s market competition.